soonjokwon/VOX4AM/README.md

 # Voxelizer for Additive Manufacutring (VOX4AM)
 - Voxelizer for Additive Manufacutring (VOX4AM) was developed to generate voxelization data for training 3D convolutional neural network (CNN) models that estimate build time for AM.
-VOX4AM gets more than one mesh files as OBJ format (.obj) and produces a Hierarchical Data Format (HDF) file (.h5).
+VOX4AM gets more than one mesh files as OBJ format (.obj) and produces a single Hierarchical Data Format (HDF) file (.h5).
 Unlike other conventional voxelizers, VOX4AM takes the build space into consideration because the volume ratio between a mesh model and a build space is a factor that affcts the build time.
 The software was written in C++.
 ## Prerequisites
 - [Boost C++ Libraries](https://www.boost.org/) 1.74 or higher
 - [The Computational Geometry Algorithms Library (CGAL)](https://www.cgal.org/download.html) 5.1 or higher for processing mesh files